-CLL is the most common form of leukemia in adults, accounting for 25-30% of all leukemias in the U.S. An estimated 20,720 new cases of CLL were expected to occur in the U.S. in 2019, and in 2016 the prevalence of CLL in the U.S. was estimated to be 178,000 patients.
+CLL is the most common form of leukemia in adults, accounting for 25-30% of all leukemias in the U.S. According to The Surveillance, Epidemiology, and End Results (SEER) Program, an estimated 20,160 new cases of CLL were expected to occur in the U.S. in 2022, and in 2019 the prevalence of CLL in the U.S. was estimated to be 200,766 patients.
 CLL is primarily a disease of older adults.
 The median age at diagnosis is 71 years of age.
 Most patients are diagnosed as a result of routine blood work when elevated levels of lymphocytes are detected.

-BTK inhibitor therapy has also emerged as a standard of care for CLL, and is increasingly used as first-line therapy.
-Patients with CLL can enjoy a substantial period of disease control, but the disease eventually recurs, and is more likely to do so for patients with previous CLL therapy, and if certain risk factors such as high simplified MCL international prognostic index (sMIPI), presence of bulky disease, and blastoid histology.
-The trade-off of these newer targeted therapies is the paradigm of continuous treatment required for BTK inhibitors, resulting in accumulating costs and toxicities.
+BTK inhibitor therapy has emerged as a standard of care for CLL and is recommended by the National Comprehensive Cancer Network (NCCN) guidelines as first-line therapy.
+Patients with CLL can experience a substantial period of disease control, but the disease eventually recurs, and is more likely to do so for patients with previous CLL therapy.
 Adverse events have been shown in a real-world analysis to limit ibrutinib treatment duration for almost half of all patients.
-An acceptable safety profile may be particularly important for patients with CLL who are older (the median age at diagnosis is 71) and have multiple co-morbidities.
+An acceptable safety profile may be particularly important for patients with CLL who are older and may have multiple comorbidities.

-The market for CLL therapies in the U.S., France, Germany, Italy, Spain, the UK, and Canada is estimated to be approximately \$8 billion, largely driven by recently approved therapies, including ibrutinib, venetoclax, and idelalisib.
-We believe that CLL represents an attractive clinical and commercial opportunity for cirmtuzumab.
+According to Evaluate Pharma, the global market for CLL therapies was estimated to be \$7.1 billion in 2022, largely driven by targeted therapies, including ibrutinib, venetoclax, and acalabrutinib.
+We believe that certain subpopulations of CLL represent particularly attractive initial clinical and commercial opportunities for zilovertamab.

-Cirmtuzumab preclinical summary in MCL and CLL
+Zilovertamab preclinical summary in MCL and CLL

 ROR1 is a potentially attractive target for cancer therapy because it is an onco-embryonic antigen, which is a protein typically expressed during embryogenesis that may confer a survival and fitness advantage when reactivated and expressed by tumor cells.
-ROR1 is over-expressed in many different cancers, including MCL, CLL and breast cancer, and has been reported to be associated with more aggressive disease, resistance to therapy and shorter PFS and OS.
-In preclinical models, inhibition of ROR1 has shown anti-tumor activity and we believe may have additive or synergistic effects when combined with other agents.
+ROR1 is over-expressed in many different cancers, including MCL, CLL, breast cancer and prostate cancer, and has been reported to be associated with more aggressive disease, resistance to therapy and shorter PFS or OS.
+In preclinical models, inhibition of ROR1 has shown anti-tumor activity and we believe may have additive or synergistic effects when combined with either targeted therapy or chemotherapy.

-Cirmtuzumab is an investigational, humanized monoclonal antibody, or mAb, designed to bind to a specific functionally important epitope of ROR1.
+Zilovertamab is an investigational, humanized monoclonal antibody designed to bind to a specific functionally important epitope of ROR1.
 The ligand for ROR1 in hematologic malignancies is Wnt5a, a secreted glycoprotein that has a critical role in embryonic and fetal development.
 Researchers at the UC San Diego School of Medicine discovered that targeting a critical epitope on ROR1 was key to inhibiting Wnt5a activation, specifically targeting ROR1 expressing tumors.
-This led to the development of cirmtuzumab, which binds this critical epitope of ROR1.
-Cirmtuzumab was developed in the laboratory of one of our scientific advisors, Thomas Kipps, M.D., Ph.D., Professor of Medicine and Evelyn and Edwin Tasch Chair in Cancer Research at UC San Diego with support from CIRM.
-We have an exclusive, worldwide license to develop cirmtuzumab for certain therapeutic uses from UC San Diego.
-Unlike antibodies that bind to other epitopes of ROR1, cirmtuzumab was not observed to bind to normal adult tissues in a Good Laboratory Practice, or GLP, tissue cross-reactivity study.
+This led to the development of zilovertamab, which binds this critical epitope of ROR1.
+Preclinical studies demonstrated that zilovertamab binds with high affinity and specificity to ROR1, sparing healthy, non-cancerous tissues.
+Zilovertamab was not observed to bind to normal adult tissues in a Good Laboratory Practice, or GLP, tissue cross-reactivity study.

-Studies in mice have shown that ROR1 expression on tumor cells accelerated the development and progression of leukemia in models of CLL, and that Wnt5a enhanced CLL cell viability, migration and proliferation in a ROR1-dependent manner.
+Preclinical studies have shown that ROR1 expression on tumor cells accelerated the development and progression of leukemia in animal models of CLL, and that Wnt5a enhanced CLL cell viability, migration and proliferation in a ROR1-dependent manner.
 Patients with high levels of ROR1 on their CLL cells have more aggressive disease and have a significant reduction in survival.
 An analysis of MCL and CLL patient samples has shown that ROR1 surface expression, as well as secreted Wnt5a levels, were comparable between patients with MCL and CLL.